kaixuanDeng95/iCREPCP/DeepLIFT code/readme.md

 2. Modify the path of each file in deeplift_plot.py and run deeplift_plot.py;
 3. To view the DeepLIFT graph or DeepLIFT scores of other sequences, just modify the sequence number in selected_index.txt and repeat steps 1 and 2.
 </p>
-<p>Click https://github.com/kundajelab/deeplift to konw more about deepLIFT.</p>
+<p>Go to https://github.com/kundajelab/deeplift to konw more about deepLIFT.</p>